 At Yarralla Place, one thing we are passionate about is creating an environment where the people in our care feel as though they are living in a home away from home.
 To this end, we actively encourage families to decorate rooms with personal items– things like photos, paintings, a favourite throw rug, music, a pot plant or flowers.

-All meals for PresCare Yaralla’s care recipients are cooked on site and served in dining rooms to allow care recipients to remain connected with each other on a regular basis.
+All meals are cooked on site and served in dining rooms to allow care recipients to remain connected with each other on a regular basis.
 But if preferred, a care recipient can also choose to take their meals in their own room.
 Family members are always welcome to share a meal with their loved one, and private nooks are available for these occasions.
-Talk to our care staff or Receptionist, and they’ll make all of the arrangements for you.
+Talk to our care staff or receptionist, and they’ll make all of the arrangements for you.

 Personal items are sent to the laundry on a daily basis.